An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: User Study

 \subsection{Study Design}

 \paragraph{Blinded evaluation protocol.} Each evaluator was presented with de-identified manuscripts (labeled Model~A through Model~D or Model~E) generated from the same input dataset and biomarker discovery task.
 The mapping between system identities and blind labels was randomized independently for each session, ensuring that reviewers could not infer which system produced which output.
 Evaluators were not informed of the number or identity of the systems under comparison.
-The evaluation was blinded along four axes: (i)~system identity (model labels randomized per session), (ii)~system count (reviewers not told how many systems were compared), (iii)~study hypotheses (reviewers unaware of expected outcomes), and (iv)~other reviewers' assessments (no access to peer evaluations during the study).
+The evaluation was blinded to system identity, randomized model-label mapping, study hypotheses, and other reviewers’ assessments.
+Reviewers were told that they would evaluate blinded reports, but not which system generated each report.

 \paragraph{Interface design.} Evaluators interacted with a custom web-based review interface designed to emulate the workflow of a biomedical manuscript peer-review process.
 Each manuscript was rendered within a standardized reading interface that preserved the original structure of the generated report, including title, abstract, introduction, figures, tables, and methodological descriptions.
 To avoid presentation bias, all manuscripts were formatted using the same layout template and figure rendering pipeline.
 Reviewers examined one manuscript at a time through a scrollable document viewer and were allowed to navigate freely between sections before completing the evaluation form.
 The evaluation form was displayed in a structured panel adjacent to the manuscript viewer and included Likert-scale scoring fields, editorial decision options (Accept / Minor Revision / Major Revision / Reject), and free-text feedback fields for qualitative assessment.
 Representative screenshots of the evaluation interface are provided in Figure~\ref{fig:user_study_1} through \ref{fig:user_study_8} in the Appendix.